Campania & The Amalfi Coast walking tour

 The walks

-The walks on this tour are as varied as the region itself; they include a short walk up to the crater of Mt Vesuvius; two beautiful walks in the dappled beech forests of the mountains of the Picentini National Park; a ridge walk above the Pollicastro Gulf, which finishes with lunch on a beach; and a looping walk through forest that links Ravello with Amalfi, with spectacular views over the sea.
-The walks are between 4 to 12 kilometres.
+The walks on this tour are as varied as the region itself.
+They include a short walk up to the crater of Mt Vesuvius; two beautiful walks in the dappled beech forests of the mountains of the Picentini National Park; a ridge walk above the Pollicastro Gulf, which finishes with lunch on a beach; and a looping walk through forest that links Ravello with Amalfi, enjoying spectacular views over the sea along the way.
+The walks are between 4 to 12 kilometres long.
 They follow good trails over generally undulating terrain.
 There are a couple of short steep sections along the way.
 Please see the daily for the details of each walk.

 The accommodation

 The accommodation is one of the highlights of the tour.
-In Naples we stay in superior rooms in a charming historic hotel on a pedestrian street in the centre of the city near Via Toledo.
+In Naples we stay in a very nice 4-star in the centre of the city, near Via Toledo.
 In the Apennines, our base is an hour and a half east of Naples, well off the beaten tourist trails.
-We will be staying in beautifully-restored family-run apartments in the medieval heart of a small hilltop town.
+We will be staying in a lovely family-run country hotel in a small hilltop town that looks over to the mountai.

 We then head south to the border between Campania and Basilicata.
-Here we stay in a lovely the most beautiful coastline in Italy.
-We spend three nights in a 4-star hote, a restored 18th century monastery, in the heart of a town with views over the Pollicastro Gulf.
-The hotel has lovely gardens and a great swimming pool.
+Here we spend three nights in a 4-star hote, a restored 18th century monastery, in the heart of a town with views over the Pollicastro Gulf.
+The hotel has beautiful gardens and a great swimming pool.

-We finish the tour in marvellous Ravello, perched high above the Amalfi Coast.
-Our accommodation is another 4-star hotel, also with lovely gardens and a swimming pool.
-The hotel is a short walk from the mian piazza and from Villa Cimbrone.
+The tour finishes in marvellous Ravello, perched high above the Amalfi Coast.
+Our accommodation is another 4-star hotel, also with gardens, a swimming pool and great views, a short walk from the mian piazza and from Villa Cimbrone.

 The food

-The one-time capital of a kingdom, Naples, and the surrounding region of Campania is a land of contrasts, and this is reflected in region's cuisine.
+At one time the capital of a kingdom, Naples, and the surrounding region of Campania, is a land of contrasts, and this is reflected in region's cuisine.
 The poorest and most authentic cooking is intermingled with that of the nobility, which draws heavily from French traditions.
 With pizza, spaghetti, mozzarella and expresso coffee, Campania created dishes that are not only part of the national cuisine but also part of international gastronomy.
 Campanian cooking is often simple, the chefs respecting the freshness and integrity of their excellent ingredients: vegetables and fruit grown in volcanic soils as well as the abundant fresh fish.
 We’ll have plenty of opportunity to sample this in all its variety as we move from the city to the mountains and then the coast.
 Campania's excellent wines also have a very long history, dating back to Greek and Roman times.
+Wine is included with each meal.

 Tour leader: